StarRocks/starrocks/docs/data_source/catalog/jdbc_catalog.md

 # JDBC catalog

-tarRocks supports JDBC catalogs from v3.0 onwards.
+StarRocks supports JDBC catalogs from v3.0 onwards.

 A JDBC catalog is a kind of external catalog that enables you to query data from data sources accessed through JDBC without ingestion.